nens/flood-early-warning-interface/README.md

 Make sure the build runs correctly (`npm run build`) and that the working directory is clean, then run `npm run release`.

+# Circumventing CORS problems with the Lizard proxy

+We do two types of fetch requests to other servers than Lizard:

+- GetFeatureInfo requests to Geoservers

+- RSS requests to EWN

+If we do these from the browser directly, we run into CORS problems as these servers do not serve the CORS headers necessary to prevent those problems.

+To circumvent this, we use Lizard's proxy functionality, by sending the request to `/proxy/<actualy URL>/`.
+To make this work, two things are needed:

+- Configure the URL in Lizard's Proxy list (using the admin interface)

+- Ask Ops to whitelist the URL in the outgoing proxy (if it's a domain external to N&S).